 What It Does: If you’ve ever wished you could turn your PowerPoint slides into quizzes without jumping through hoops, ClassPoint AI is worth checking out.
 This add-in works right inside PowerPoint and automatically generates quiz questions from the content on your slides.

-Whether you’ve got full paragraphs or just a single keyword, ClassPoint can whip up multiple-choice, short-answer, or even higher-order thinking questions aligned with Bloom’s taxonomy.
+Whether you’ve got full paragraphs or just a single keyword, ClassPoint can whip up smart questions aligned with Bloom’s taxonomy.
 The best part?
-You don’t have to leave PowerPoint to make it happen. ii’s all done within the app.
+You don’t have to leave PowerPoint to make it happen.
+It’s all done within the app.

 Pricing: There’s a free Basic plan that gives you 20 AI-generated quiz credits per month, which is great if you’re just testing it out.
-For heavier use, the Pro plan costs about $8/month (billed annually at ~$96/year) and bumps that up to 500 AI quiz credits each month .
-If you’re working in a school or district, they also offer group licensing discounts.
+For heavier use, the Pro plan costs about $8/month (billed annually).

 7. QuestionWell

 Pricing: QuestionWell has a free plan that lets you test it out with basic features.
-If you want more, the premium plan is about $7/month (around $70/year), which unlocks unlimited question generation and additional tools.
-Schools and districts can also explore volume licensing options if they want to roll it out campus-wide.
+If you want more, the premium plan is about $7/month.

 8. Yippity

 What It Does: Yippity is another AI-powered tool that makes quiz creation a breeze.
-You can paste in text, an article, or even notes, and Yippity will automatically generate a set of quiz questions, including multiple-choice, true/false, and fill-in-the-blank formats.
+You can paste in text, an article, or even notes, and Yippity will automatically generate a set of quiz questions.
 It even creates flashcards for review, which is a nice bonus.
-If you’ve got existing materials lying around, Yippity can turn them into quizzes or study aids in seconds.

 Pricing: Yippity offers a free tier that lets you generate up to 3 AI-created quizzes per month.
-If you find yourself using it often, the Early Bird premium plan is around $4.99/month, which is pretty affordable for unlimited quiz generation.
+If you find yourself using it often, the Early Bird premium plan is around $4.99/month.

 AI Tools for Student Engagement